 Why you need to clean pet bowls regularly

 When you think about the germiest spots in your home, what comes to mind?
-If you predicted places like the toilet seat or the garbage can lid, you are actually far from the mark.
-A study performed by the National Science Foundation found that the dirtiest areas of your home include the kitchen sponge or dish rag, the kitchen sink, and something on the ground: pet bowls.
+Many of us assume it’s something like the toilet seat or the garbage can, but a study performed by the National Science Foundation found that the dirtiest areas of your home include the kitchen sponge or dish rag, the kitchen sink and pet bowls.

 Many of us don’t wash our pet’s food and water bowls on a regular basis, but it’s vital to our pet’s health — and our own.
 “Residue from previous meals can promote microbial growth and lead to foodborne illnesses like salmonella, E. coli and campylobacteriosis,” says veterinarian Jennifer Sperry, DVM, a spokesperson for AKC Pet Insurance.
 “Many of these illnesses can also be spread to humans through close contact with pets.”
 And if your pets share bowls, they can spread diseases back and forth.

 What’s more, if you don’t clean pet bowls regularly, your furry friend may turn his nose at his food.
 “Spoilage from food remnants can create an unpleasant odor that’s easily detected by your pet’s powerful sense of smell,” says Dr Sperry.
 “Plus, fats in food residue quickly undergo rancidification, creating a strong and objectionable flavor on the surface of the bowl.”

 How often to wash your pet’s food and water bowls